 Cybersecurity Best practices for automotive video course

-Learn about already available best practices for automotive cybersecurity recommended by ISO/SAE 21434.
-Defense-in-depth, multilayered cybersecurity concepts, the principle of least privilege (PoLP), and cybersecurity by design, are some of the multiple cybersecurity best practices you will learn about in this video course.
-As a final result, you will gain new methodical ways to support vehicle cybersecurity and follow a proven approach.
+Learn about already available best practices for automotive cybersecurity recommended by ISO/SAE 21434 in this video course.
+Defense-in-depth, multilayered cybersecurity concepts, the principle of least privilege (PoLP), and cybersecurity by design, are some of the multiple cybersecurity best practices you will learn about.
+By the end of this video course, you will gain new methodical ways to support vehicle cybersecurity and follow a proven approach.

 Best practices for automotive cybersecurity are already available.
 Get an overview in this video course.

-Yes, the automotive cybersecurity field is still emerging; however, there are already best practices available at hand.
-In the video course “Cybersecurity best practices for automotive”, we will present some of the best practices, based on previous project experience, which follow a proven approach to support vehicle cybersecurity.
+Yes, the automotive cybersecurity field is still emerging, however, there are already best practices available at hand.
+In the video course “Cybersecurity best practices for automotive”, we will present some of the best practices that have already proven, from previous project experience, to follow a proven approach to support vehicle cybersecurity.

-First, we will explain what best practices are in general and in the context of the modern vehicle ecosystem and start presenting each of the recommended best practices not only by ISO/SAE 21434, but based on experience.
+First, we will explain what best practices are in general and in the context of the modern vehicle ecosystem.
+Then, we will start presenting each of the recommended best practices not only by ISO/SAE 21434 but based on experience.

-As a second step, we will continue presenting practices such as Defense in depth, multilayered cybersecurity concepts, the principle of least privilege (PoLP), and cybersecurity by design; which make it harder for attackers to access relevant systems or items, as well as better secure control systems and private data.
+We will start with practices such as Defense in depth, multilayered cybersecurity concepts, the principle of least privilege (PoLP), and cybersecurity by design which make it hard for attackers to access relevant systems or items, and better secure control systems and private data.

 In addition, we will go over six other key principles for cybersecurity.
 Finally, you will learn about the benefits of implementing such practices, as well as the negative consequences from neglecting them.
 On the other hand, you will also learn about key aspects you must consider before choosing to implement a practice, as not all of them might be right for your product.

 Why the Cybersecurity Best Practice for Automotive video course is relevant for you